solidheron/okaloosa-automatic-radio/README.md

 ### Contributions

 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements or bug fixes.

+---

+This description provides a clear and professional outline of the program's functionality and usage, making it suitable for a GitHub repository.